 Why am I getting letters and phone calls about my absences?

 In the event that your child is absent for 10 consecutive school days, they will be inactivated (even if the absence is excused.)
-In order to get them reactivated you will have to fill out a new registration form and return it to the office.
+They will be re-activated upon return.

 Who do I contact if I have questions?